Scalingo/clamav-buildpack/README.md

 ### Behaviour

-The configuration deployed will ensure that:
+The default configuration ensures that:

 - `clamd` will run in background.
 - `clamd` will listen on a local unix socket (`/app/run/clamd.sock`).